 Everyone loves a parade, and in Los Angeles you can welcome Santa when his sled lands in Hollywood or watch a procession of colorfully decorated boats of all shapes and sizes.

 Every year, on the Sunday after Thanksgiving, Santa Claus arrives in Tinseltown along with floats, celebrities, and marching bands along Hollywood Boulevard.
-The 83rd Annual Hollywood Christmas Parade takes place on Sunday, Nov.
+The 84th Annual Hollywood Christmas Parade took place on Sunday, Nov.
 30 beginning at 5 p.m.
-The Grand Marshal is legendary musician Stevie Wonder, one of the most celebrated and prominent figures in popular music.
-The parade is once again hosted by Erik Estrada and Laura McKenzie, with celebrity guest hosts Dean Cain and Montel Williams.
+The Grand Marshals were the award-winning magicians and entertainers, Penn & Teller.
+The parade was once again hosted by Erik Estrada and Laura McKenzie, with celebrity guest hosts Dean Cain and Montel Williams.

-Vessels of all shapes and sizes participate, including powerboats, sailboats, tall ships, and harbor working craft.
-The Holiday Afloat Parade starts at 6 p.m. on Saturday, Dec.
-6 in the East Basin Channel of the Port of Los Angeles.
+Vessels of all shapes and sizes participate in the parade, including powerboats, sailboats, tall ships and harbor working craft.
+Taking place on Saturday, Dec.
+5, the Holiday Afloat Parade starts at 6 p.m. in the East Basin Channel of the Port of Los Angeles.
 Thousands of spectators watch the mile-long procession from public viewing stations along the route, including the Los Angeles Maritime Museum and Ports O’ Call Village.